airinnova/pytornado/docs/source/user_guide/detailed_user_guide.rst

 User guide
 ==========

-This user guide summarises more general documentation about the |name| features.
-If you want to learn from example you can also checkout the tutorials (:ref:`tutorials`).
+This user guide summarises features of |name| in a more general manner.
+If you want to learn from examples you can also checkout the tutorials (:ref:`tutorials`).

 .. toctree::
    :maxdepth: 2